Kalush Orchestra promise to be cultural ‘soldiers’ for Ukraine at MTV EMAs

 The Eurovision Song Contest champions feature on the bill at the PSD Bank Dome in Dusseldorf, Germany, alongside international acts including Stormzy, Lewis Capaldi, Gorillaz, Bebe Rexha and David Guetta.

-Harry Styles leads the pack with seven nominations, including best song and best video for the smash hit As It Was as well as best artist.
+Harry Styles leads the pack with seven nominations, including best song and best video for the smash hit As It Was, as well as best artist, followed closely by Taylor Swift who has six nods.

 Speaking through an interpreter on the red carpet, lead singer Oleh Psiuk told the PA news agency: “We feel a bit of pressure because it is so huge.
 We feel pressure to perform for Ukraine and today we would like everybody to show that the culture of Ukraine is so unique.”